digitalocean/container-blueprints/netmaker-egress-gateway/README.md

     Then, in the interface box, type `eth0` and click on the `Create` button.
 Below picture shows the details:

     ![Egress Configuration Dialog](assets/images/netmaker_egress_gw_configuration_dialog.png)

+    **Note:**

+    The above list of IP ranges allows you to egress to any resource on the public internet.
+In general, it's best practice to limit the range and allow nodes to egress only to specific ranges (like an external database for example).
 6. Now, you need to create an access key.
 Please navigate to the menu on the left, and click the `Access Keys` button.
 In the next dialog, give the access key a name and a number of uses (`100` is a good start).
 Then, click on the `Create` button:

     ![Create Access Keys](assets/images/netmaker_access_key_create_final.png)